 Forgot Your Password?
 No Problem!
-OT Offers Password Reset Service reset their passwords instead of calling the OT Service Desk.
+OT Offers Password Reset Service accounts or reset their passwords personally instead of calling the OT Service Desk.

-We all have many passwords for access to many online accounts.
-Trying to keep them straight is a challenge and trying to remember them from Friday to Monday can be a challenge.
-The Office of Technology (OT) offers an online tool that allows state employees to unlock their accounts or
+We all have multiple passwords for access to various online accounts.
+Trying to keep them straight often presents a challenge.
+To eliminate any issues resulting from forgotten passwords, the Office of Technology (OT) offers an online tool that allows state employees to unlock their state

 The service is called AD Selfservice Plus.
-To enroll in the service, users go to pw.wv.gov and set up their identity and identity questions.
+To enroll in the service, users must go to pw.wv. gov and establish their identity and identity questions.
 Then, when Monday arrives and the password cannot be remembered, users can click on the Reset